William-Pardo/Gajog/contexto_global.md

 # 📋 CONTEXTO GLOBAL - PROYECTO TAEKWONDO GA JOG

+## 2025-10-08 20:29:39

+**Resumen:** Execution of context_saver.py script with 'guardarles' trigger to save conversation context about the script's functionalities.

+**Detalles:** The script is a Python tool for Kilo Code that automatically saves conversation history to contexto_global.md.
+When executed with the 'guardarles' trigger, it prompts for a summary and details of the current conversation, then appends a timestamped entry to the context file, preserving important information for future reference.

+---

 ## 🎯 ESTADO ACTUAL DEL PROYECTO

 ### ✅ PROYECTO COMPLETADO AL 100%